Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8706093/

-• Type: RCT + narrative review.
+• Study type: RCT + narrative review.

 6. De Oliveira et al. Photobiomodulation preconditioning improves muscular performance: systematic review (2018).